n1207n/ios-project-setup/README.md

 1. Go to .xcodeproj -> Build Phases -> R.swift run section.
 Change `iosSwiftProjectTemplate` to your new project name.
 2. Change .swiftlint file to exclude R.generated.swift file correctly under your new project name.
 3. Build your project to generate R.swift artifact file
-4. Add `R.generated.swift` reference to Resources/Other-Sources inside your project
+4. Delete missing `R.generated.swift` and add the reference back to Resources/Other-Sources inside your project

 Fourth, replace iosSwiftProjectTemplate (and COMPANY_NAME) in the followings:
 - Organization name in project target